Harry Davis (gangster): Release and death

 After serving twelve years of his originally fourteen-year sentence at St-Vincent-de-Paul Penitentiary, Harry Davis was released from prison in 1945.
 During Davis’ incarceration, the city's former edge man, Eddy ‘Kid’ Baker, had died of natural causes in July 1945, therefore the city had no edge man when Davis was released.
 Just out of prison, Davis assumed the title of the city's next edge man.
 Right after he was released, Davis immediately re-opened his book-making and gambling parlour at 1224 Stanley Street.
 As the edge man Davis had the final say in all matters concerning gambling and other illegal endeavours.
 Before anyone could open up a gambling or book-making parlour, they would first need his approval.
 All gambling and book-making parlours also had to give a share of their profits (usually around twenty percent) to the "edge" for protection since he would act the negotiator between institutions of vice, politicians and the police.
 Davis’ quick return to the underworld, and the sense of entitlement he brought with him annoyed members of the Italian and Jewish communities who had taken over the gambling brackets in his absence.

-Louis Bercovitch (alias Joe Miller) shot and killed Harry Davis in front of his gambling parlor at 1224 Stanley the afternoon of July 25, 1946.
+Louis Bercovitch (alias Joe Miller) shot and killed Harry Davis in front of his gambling parlour at 1224 Stanley the afternoon of July 25, 1946.
 After hearing that Davis had put a contract out on his life, Bercovitch asked Davis if they could meet in private to discuss gambling matters.
 Bercovitch had previously met up with Davis on another occasion to ask for his approval as the ‘edge’ to open up a betting saloon but Davis denied Bercovitch's request.
 Davis had heard rumours that Bercovitch would come after him with a vengeance therefore he had put a hit out on him.
-The details of the shooting are unclear; however in the aftermath that followed Louis Bercovitch would claim that he shot Davis in self-defense.
+The details of the shooting are unclear; however in the aftermath that followed Louis Bercovitch would claim that he shot Davis in self-defence.
 Almost immediately after the shooting, Bercovitch called Ted McCormick (who at the time was the managing editor of the Montreal Herald) he believed that he'd get a better deal with the law if he went to McCormick first and told his story before surrendering.

 Chaos followed the night of Davis's death.
 Al Palmer, a journalist for the Herald wrote that "the town was bristling with guns.
 Every available policeman had been called to duty and every mobster in town was on the march."
 The next day Bercovitch was arrested for Harry Davis’ death after he had told his story to McCormick.